 Don Juan Café

 Don Juan Café Restaurant has been serving Puerto Rican food in Syracuse since 1997!
 Now with 3 locations, you can get their famous empanadillas all over town.
 Check them out on the west side – 102 Grand Avenue, the Northside at 820 Wolf Street, or the Southside at 410 W Seneca Turnpike.
-Must try - Potatoes Balls and Pizza Empanadillas.
+Must try - Potato Balls and Pizza Empanadillas.

-Hidden in the outskirts of Syracuse, Tres Primos is known for serving up authentic Mexican food on large plates.
-And yes, when we say large plate we mean big portions.
+Minutes from Downtown, hidden in the outskirts of Syracuse, Tres Primos is known for serving up authentic Mexican food on large plates.
+And yes, when we say large plates we mean big portions.
 From their burritos to steak fajitas, or chimichangas, you get the best of both worlds: delicious food at an affordable price.
-Must try – Their famous Horchata!
+Must try – their famous Horchata!